This story first appeared in the fall 2019 issue of the Arbor Light, the official magazine of Concordia University Ann Arbor.

 “Concordia has a holistic approach to working with students: they address every aspect of the person rather than just academics,” said Sarah.
 “That was a great foundation for me to build on, not only generally speaking, but especially in this work we are doing today as we help our Native friends understand the forgiveness and salvation they have through Jesus Christ.”

-The spring 2019 Arbor Light hit mailboxes the beginning of May.
+The fall 2019 Arbor Light hit mailboxes the beginning of October.
 View a PDF version of the magazine here.
 If you are not on our mailing list, but are interested in receiving a free copy, call 734-995-7317 or send us an email.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.